2025 Indian Premier League final: Celebrations

-On 4 June, the RCB team flew to Bengaluru on a chartered flight and was honoured on the steps of the Vidhana Soudha by Karnataka chief minister Siddaramaiah, deputy chief minister D. K. Shivakumar and governor Thawar Chand Gehlot.
-An open top bus victory parade from Vidhana Soudha to the M. Chinnaswamy Stadium was initially planned, but cancelled just hours before the event after the Bengaluru Police denied permission citing traffic congestion in the central business district.
-It was announced that the team would proceed directly to the M. Chinnaswamy Stadium for a felicitation ceremony scheduled at 5 pm.
+On 4 June, the Bengaluru team flew to Bengaluru on a chartered flight and were honoured on the steps of the Vidhana Soudha by the Karnataka chief minister Siddaramaiah, deputy chief minister D. K. Shivakumar and governor Thawar Chand Gehlot.
+An open top bus victory parade from Vidhana Soudha to the M. Chinnaswamy Stadium was initially planned, but was cancelled a few hours before the event after the Bengaluru Police denied permission citing traffic congestion in the central business district.
+It was announced that the team would proceed directly to the M. Chinnaswamy Stadium for a felicitation ceremony scheduled at 17:00 IST.

-Crowd crush incident

-Ahead of the felicitation ceremony, overcrowding at multiple entry gates of the stadium caused chaos and a crowd crush, resulting in eleven fatalities and injuries to fifty six others.
+Ahead of the felicitation ceremony, overcrowding at multiple entry gates of the stadium caused chaos and a crowd crush, resulting in eleven fatalities and injuries to forty-seven others.
 The deceased included six men and five women.
 The ceremony was cut short after reports of the fatalities emerged.
 According to the state government's testimony in a Karnataka High Court hearing, over 1,400 police personnel had been deployed around the stadium and approximately 250,000 fans had gathered on the surrounding streets, including people who had arrived from outside Karnataka.
-The government admitted that the event was conducted without any standard operating procedure.
+The government stated in the High Court that the event was conducted without any standard operating procedure.